 Consistently Learn from Mistakes

-Take time at the end of the day to reflect on how you responded to events and circumstances and learn from these experiences by writing down how you will respond differently in the future.
+Take time at the end of the day to reflect on how you responded to events and circumstances.
+Learn from these mistakes and experiences by writing down how you will respond differently in the future.

 Think Bigger and Bolder